About us

 Every house, apartment, and condo I’ve called home has had at least one problem door--one that would close but wouldn’t latch.

-Unless it was to a bathroom door, I lived with the problem as long as I could before, eventually, breaking out the screwdriver, hammer, chisel, wood filler, paint, sandpaper and drill.
-I’d then spend the better part of an hour chiseling a new mortise and remounting the strike plate before patching, painting, and cleaning up my mess.
+I lived with the problem as long as I could before, eventually, I broke out the screwdriver, hammer, chisel, wood filler, paint, sandpaper and drill.
+I’d spend the better part of an hour chiseling a new mortise and remounting the strike plate before patching, painting, and cleaning up my mess.

-My last move into a 20-year old home changed everything.
-I discovered six problem doors that wouldn’t latch.
-After six repairs, I knew there had to be a better way. and I set out to find it.
+My move into a 20-year old home with six such problem doors changed everything.
+After six repairs, I knew there had to be a better way, and I set out to find it.

 I began by understanding how this common problem develops.
 Though we typically attribute it to “settling,” the real culprit is torque (that twisting force you studied in physics).
-As gravity pulls down on the unsupported swinging edge of the door, it exerts torquing pressure on the hinged edge of the door.
-Over time, the door torques (or twists) in the frame.
-This causes the door latch to swing on a lower plane.
-As a result, the latch and strike plate hole eventually become so misaligned that the latch won’t catch in the strike plate hole.
+As gravity pulls down on the unsupported swinging edge of the door, the door torques (or twists) in the frame.
+Over time, this causes the door latch to swing on a lower plane.
+Eventually, the latch and strike plate become so misaligned that the latch won’t catch in the strike plate hole.

 With an understanding of the problem, my next step was to design a simple product solution that anyone could use.
 So, I read a book and taught myself computer aided design (CAD) and started designing.
 Eventually, I developed a prototype solution.
 With testing, the design evolved, the prototypes morphed, and the product improved.
 Eventually, I had exactly what consumers needed: a simple product solution that required no special tools, no special skills, and repaired the problem in three minutes or less.

 I have lived and worked all over the world.
-So, outsourcing the manufacture of our product to China, for example, would have been easy to accomplish.
+So, outsourcing the manufacture of our product to Asia would have been easy to accomplish.
 But, I’m committed to building our product here at home.
-Our Fix-A-Latch products are designed, assembled, and packed here in the U.S. in our own facility in Chapel Hill, North Carolina.
+Our Fix-A-Latch products are designed, assembled, and packed right here in the U.S. in our own facility in Chapel Hill, North Carolina.

 David Magee